 For teaching and education, the interdisciplinary structure of the CeOPP offers unique opportunities for Bachelor-, Master-, and PhD-students to acquire a broad and profound knowledge in the most important key technologies for the next century.
+Therefore, a Master program for Optoelectronics and Photonics was established between with the Department of Electrical Engineering and the Physics Department.
 No matter whether the individual interests are oriented towards fundamental or applied aspects, towards theory, experiment, or technology, the appropriate lecture or internship is readily found in the Bachelor and Master programs of our departments.
 The mission of the CeOPP to promote the best possible professional qualification for the students is supplemented by the organization of graduate lectures about hot topics in the field, presented by distinguished external speakers and guest scientists.